 Recycled Jeans Hair Bow

 It’s the end of the school year and my kids have a lot of holes in their jeans.
 I don’t want to throw them away, so I’ve been doing different projects with them.
-Here’s one I did on a really cool zipper pouch.
+I decided to make a recycled jeans hair bow.
+I’ve already done this really cool zipper pouch.
 I use it for all the “kid things” in my purse.
 Now I have my next project lined up.
 I thought of this really great hair bow that my daughter will love.
 Let’s get started!

 - Old Jeans